mirror/dd-wrt/src/router/xz/windows/README-Windows.txt

         lib /def:liblzma.def /out:liblzma.lib /machine:ix86

-    On x86-64, the /machine argument has to naturally be changed:
+    On x86-64, the /machine argument has to be changed:

         lib /def:liblzma.def /out:liblzma.lib /machine:x64

-    If you need to link statically against liblzma, you should build liblzma with MSVC 2013 update 2 or later.
-Alternatively, if having a decompressor is enough, consider using XZ Embedded or LZMA SDK.

-    When you plan to link against static liblzma, you need to tell lzma.h to not use __declspec(dllimport) by defining the macro LZMA_API_STATIC.
-You can do it either in the C/C++ code

-        #define LZMA_API_STATIC
-        #include <lzma.h>

-    or by adding it to compiler options.

-Other compilers

-    If you are using some other compiler, see its documentation how to create an import library (if it is needed).
-If it is simple, I might consider including the instructions here.
+    IMPORTANT: See also the file liblzma-crt-mixing.txt.

 Reporting bugs
 --------------

-    Report bugs to <lasse.collin@tukaani.org> (in English or Finnish).
+    Report bugs to <xz@tukaani.org>.